11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 It includes three Aspherical (AS) and Extra-low Dispersion (ED) glass elements for maximum contrast and minimal lens flare and ghosting.

-Silent Wave Motor (SWM) for ultra-fast, near-silent autofocusing, Internal Focusing (IF) for a more compact, streamlined lens design, and a rounded 7-blade diaphragm for beautiful natural background blur.
+Silent Wave Motor (SWM) technology provides ultra-fast, near-silent autofocusing.
+Internal Focusing (IF) creates a more compact, streamlined lens design, and a rounded 7-blade diaphragm produces a beautiful, natural background blur.
 Go and buy now!

 If you are a professional photographer looking for the best telephonic lens, you should go for it.